-For these people the sound of this trumpet marks the beginning of a new and exciting era.
+For these people, the sound of this trumpet marks the beginning of a new and exciting era.
 It declares the defeat of their enemies and oppressors.
 Jesus comes to set everything right.
 They receive a new and glorious resurrection body.
-It is the fulfilment for which they have waited and hoped.
+It is the fulfillment for which they have waited and hoped.

 Sometimes we may think that announcements of what will happen in the future are so much “pie in the sky.”
 We might conclude that it has nothing to do with how we live our lives – but it does.